 Boarding is an integral part of the fabric and character of Reading School.
+The quality of the Boarding experience was judged to be 'outstanding' by Ofsted in March 2020.
 There are 87 weekly boarders from Years 7-13 in two boarding houses, East Wing and South House.
 As Reading School is a state school, boarders do not pay tuition fees.
 The Headmaster is Head of Boarding.